emmby/statesmith-simplified/docs/integrations/github.md

 # Integrating with GitHub

+There are a few ways StateSmith makes it easy to integrate with GitHub.
+You can easily display state machine diagrams on GitHub Docs and Pages.
+You can use GitHub Actions to automatically generate state machine source code on push.
+Read on for more details.

 ## Displaying Diagrams using PlantUML

 You can use GitHub Actions to convert your PlantUML files to SVG, which can then be displayed in GitHub Docs and Pages.